 The existing historic Chapel Building shall be retained and preserved.
-A bonus density of two dwelling units shall be granted based on rehabilitation and reuse of the Chapel Building provided that the rehabilitation and reuse of it is consistent with the United States Secretary of the Interior's Standards and Guidelines for Rehabilitation, subject to review as defined in Section 6H.7.1 (Design Guidelines, General Guidelines) These units may be constructed within either Subdistrict or both, provided that the total number of additional units does not exceed two.
-The.
+A bonus density of two dwelling units shall be granted based on rehabilitation and reuse of of the existing building known as "the Chapel Building provided that the rehabilitation and reuse of it is consistent with the United States Secretary of the Interior's Standards and Guidelines for Rehabilitation, subject to review as defined in Section 6H.5.3.1 (Design Standards, General Guidelines)".
+Up to two additional dwelling These units may be constructed within either Subdistrict, or both, one additional unit in each, provided that the total number of additional units does not exceed two.
+The rehabilitation and reuse of the Chapel shall be consistent with the United States Secretary of the Interior's Standards and Guidelines for Rehabilitation, in effect at the time rehabilitation is permitted by the Planning Board.